notEhEnG/object_detection_yolov8/README.md

 # config.yaml is where the images you want the model to be trained.
 results = model.train(data = "config.yaml", epochs = 10)
 ```
-The codes provided above is to train a `new model` / `pretrained-model`.
+The codes provided above is to train a `new model` / `pre-trained model`.
+A `new model` will be training images from images that are annotated by using `robotflow` OR `CVAT`.
+A `pre-trained model` is the model provided by ultralytics.

 ```py
 import cv2